manuelgilm/az204cert/examples/deploy_container_api/README.md

 ## Creating pipeline to build and publish the image to DockerHub

-To create the image we are using the Workflow defined in `.github\workflows\master_container_simple_api.yml` which uses the action `docker/build-push-action@3b5e8027fcad23fda98b2e3ac259d8d67585f671` to build and push the actions
+To create the image we are using the Workflow defined in `.github\workflows\master_container_simple_api.yml` which uses the action `docker/build-push-action@3b5e8027fcad23fda98b2e3ac259d8d67585f671` to build and push the image.

 ## Creating resources.

 The `create_resources.sh` script automates the creation of the resource group, service plan, and web app.
 There are some settings that the command does not update.

 **Creating a resource group**